vivekbiragoni/cvHTML/README.md

 # HTML_cv
-to host the personal website
+This CV purely based on the HTML